franthormel/learn/language/java/tutorial/LANGUAGE.md

     }
 }

-// Method definition using a lambda expression Arrays.sort(
+// Method definition in a lambda expression Arrays.sort(
     wattages,
     (Wattage a, Wattage b) -> {